Tracing Back the Malicious Clients in Poisoning Attacks to Federated Learning: Our

-\myparatight{Using a non-target input to augment clients' influence scores} A unique characteristics of FL is that the clients' local training data may have different distributions, i.e., non-iid.
-In particular, some benign clients (denoted as \emph{Category I}) may have a large fraction of local training examples with the attacker-chosen target label, while other benign clients (denoted as \emph{Category II}) do not.
-While Category II benign clients do not contribute to the misclassification loss of the target input, Category I benign clients may contribute substantially to the misclassification loss since their model updates are likely to make any input predicted as the target label.
-As a result, both Category I benign clients and malicious clients have large influence scores as defined in Equation~\ref{influenceframework}.
-In particular, our theoretical analysis in Section~\ref{sec:sec_ana} shows that they both have larger influence scores than Category II benign clients.
-As a result, Category I benign clients and malicious clients are indistinguishable with respect to the influence scores $s_i$, which is also confirmed by our experimental results.
-For instance, Figure~\ref{fig:onepoint_score} shows such influence scores $s_i$ of malicious clients, Category I benign clients, and Category II benign clients in one of our experiments.
+\myparatight{Using a non-target input to augment clients' influence scores} Due to non-iid data, some benign clients (denoted as \emph{Category I}) may have many examples labeled ${y}$ and thus yield high $s_i$, similar to malicious clients.
+Other benign clients (\emph{Category II}) do not, and yield lower scores.
+In particular, our theoretical analysis in Appendix~\ref{app:sec_ana} shows that malicious clients and Category I benign clients both have larger influence scores than Category II benign clients.
+Figure~\ref{fig:onepoint_score} shows the influence scores $s_i$ of malicious, Category I benign, and Category II benign clients in an experiment.
+To differentiate them, we compute a second influence score using a \emph{non-target input} $x'$:

-To address the challenge, we propose that the server further uses another \emph{non-target input} to calculate influence scores.
-Our intuition is that, for such a non-target input, Category I benign clients still have large influence scores, but the malicious clients have small influence scores since the input is a non-target one.
-Therefore, we can distinguish between Category I benign clients and malicious clients.
-The non-target input can be a random input or a true input with the target label from the learning task's data distribution.
-We show in Section~\ref{sec:discussion}, \alg achieves comparable results in most cases when using a random input or a true input as the non-target input.
-We denote the non-target input as $x^{\prime}$.
-Moreover, we denote by $s_i^{\prime}$ the influence score for client $i$ calculated based on the non-target input $x^{\prime}$.
-According to Equation~\ref{influenceframework}, we have: